research-software-reactor/code-testing-for-researchers/README.md

   * Learning how to replicate a cloud environment locally to debug failures
 * Customised deployment of Jenkins with AKS
   * Understanding the capabilities and limitations of AKS for research CI jobs
-* CI optimisation to make full use of cloud resources
+* Using cloud resources for effective and efficient performance testing of large tests

 ## Learning prerequisites